How many Palestinians have died in Gaza war and how will the counting continue?

 "The kind of casualty recording required to understand what's going on is getting harder.
 Information infrastructure, the health systems that existed, are being systematically destroyed," said Hamit Dardagan of Iraq Body Count, set up during the U.S.-led invasion and occupation of Iraq.

+Dardagan's organisation has also been trying to keep track of Gaza casualties, using the health ministry data and monitoring social media and other media reports of deaths.

 Since a one-week truce collapsed on Dec.
 1, casualty updates that had generally been issued daily have become irregular.
-The last update from Gaza's health ministry came on Monday from spokesperson Ashraf Al-Qidra, raising the death toll to 15,899.
+The last update from Gaza's health ministry came on Friday from spokesperson Ashraf Al-Qidra, raising the death toll to 17,487.
+Early on Saturday it said another 71 dead and 160 injured people had arrived at Al Aqsa hospital in the past 24 hours.

-He did not hold his regular news conference on Tuesday.
-He did not issue a statement for about 48 hours, until late on Wednesday, when he sent a WhatsApp message to journalists that did not include a daily casualty report but said Al-Ahli al-Arabi Hospital in Gaza City was overwhelmed with casualties and "the wounded are bleeding to death".
-Reuters was unable to immediately verify the report.
+Al-Qidra, who had been out of contact for almost two days earlier in the week, spoke at a brief news conference from Nasser Hospital in south Gaza, where all week medics have tried to treat badly wounded young children, women and men with limited supplies and often under aerial bombardment as the Israeli offensive continues.

 ARE THE PUBLISHED CASUALTY NUMBERS COMPREHENSIVE?